devSayed-spec/gayanara-ecommerce-analysis/README.md

 However, NusaBrand did not appear in the Top 10 best-selling products.
 This indicates that NusaBrand generated high revenue with fewer units sold, likely because of a higher average selling price compared with volume-driven brands such as Riang Apparel.

-### One Product Requires Dead Stock Review
+### One Product Is Classified as Dead Stock

 Leather Belt from Kanvas Lokal had:

 - **120 units in stock**
 - **Zero recorded sales**

-The product is a strong candidate for discount, bundling, or promotion rather than restocking.
+This product is a strong candidate for discount, bundling, or promotion rather than restocking.

-### Eleven Products Have Stockout Risk
+### Eleven Products Indicate Potential Lost Sales

-Eleven products had historical sales but currently had zero stock.
+Eleven products had strong historical sales but currently had zero stock.

-Dress Mini Casual from Riang Apparel showed the strongest historical sales among out-of-stock products.
-This supports the finding that Riang Apparel has strong demand and should be prioritized in restocking decisions.
+Dress Mini Casual from Riang Apparel had the highest sales volume among the out-of-stock products.
+This indicates potential lost sales and supports prioritizing the product for restocking.

 ## Recommendations

-1. Prioritize restocking products in the stockout-risk list, especially Dress Mini Casual from Riang Apparel.
+1. Prioritize restocking products in the potential lost-sales list, especially Dress Mini Casual from Riang Apparel.
-2. Do not restock Leather Belt from Kanvas Lokal before reducing existing inventory.
+2. Do not restock Leather Belt from Kanvas Lokal before reducing the existing inventory.
-3. Use discounts, bundles, or promotions to move products with zero recorded sales.
+3. Use discounts, bundles, or promotions to move dead stock.
-4. Prioritize product availability for Riang Apparel because of its strong demand.
+4. Prioritize product availability for Riang Apparel because of its strong demand in both the Top 10 list and potential lost-sales analysis.
-5. Evaluate NusaBrand with a higher-value product strategy because of its strong revenue contribution despite lower unit volume.
+5. Review NusaBrand's pricing and product strategy because it generates high revenue despite lower unit volume.

 ## Important Data Validation